adelrioj/pennylane-challenge/README.md

 #### User Story: Ingredient Inventory
 As a developer, I want to create the necessary models to manage the user's ingredient inventory.
-This inventory comes from  the english language recipes provided by the challenge in https://pennylane-interviewing-assets-20220328.s3.eu-west-1.amazonaws.com/recipes-en.json.gz
+This inventory comes from  the english language recipes provided by the challenge [here](https://pennylane-interviewing-assets-20220328.s3.eu-west-1.amazonaws.com/recipes-en.json.gz).
 For the sake of simplicity, we will only consider the data structure provided by the file, without improvements or modifications.

-Models:
-All models should include an id and timestamps.

-Recipe
+Model description: Recipe
 - title: string.
 The name of the recipe.
 - cook_time: integer.
 Represents minutes.
 Always positive.
 The time it takes to cook the recipe.
 - prep_time: integer.
 Represents minutes.
 Always positive.
 The time it takes to prepare the recipe before cooking.
-- ingredients: list of Ingredient.
+- ingredients: jsonb
+  Contains a json with a list of ingredients, including the quantity. e.g: "1 cup of sugar", "2 eggs".
 - ratings: decimal. between 0 and 5. allow two decimals.
 The average rating of the recipe.
 - cuisine: string.